Deadline: August 30, 2019

 Sharing Your Knowledge

-The College Board's A Dream Deferred™ conference assembles education professionals from across the nation to discuss new solutions and approaches that will help African American students succeed.
+The College Board's A Dream Deferred™: The Future of African American Education conference assembles education professionals from across the nation to discuss new solutions and approaches that will help African American students succeed.
 Share your experiences, creative solutions, and insights by submitting a session proposal that showcases a program or partnership that has a positive impact on students.

 Describing Your Session

 A Dream Deferred is a venue for all education professionals to share their ideas—sessions can be led by teachers, college presidents, financial aid officers, school counselors, or any other professional from across the broad spectrum of education.
 Given the great range of ideas and audiences at A Dream Deferred, your description should make the topic and target audience of your session completely clear.

 Keep in mind that, if accepted, your session title and description will be published online and in the conference program.
 All A Dream Deferred attendees should be able to quickly read your description and clearly understand what will be learned in your session.
 Avoid using abbreviations, acronyms, or references that attendees might not be familiar with.

 Your session proposal will be reviewed by the A Dream Deferred National Advisory Committee, a cross-professional group of educators from across the country.
 Your proposed session should:

 - Present programs, practices, or models that have been effective with, developed by, and/or created for African American students;

 - Specify how the work presented has a positive impact on African American students;

 - Include a practitioner or panel composed of practitioners (such as teachers, counselors, financial aid and enrollment professionals, or administrators);